yankywilson/yankywilson.github.io/_posts/2026-06-15-etherhiding-shared-builder.md

 ---
+layout: post
 title: "One kit, many flags: the distributed EtherHiding builder that North Korea and Iran are both renting"
 date: 2026-06-15 12:00:00 -0400
-categories: [Threat Intelligence]
+categories: [threat-intelligence]
 tags: [etherhiding, etherrat, tsundere, muddywater, dprk, blockchain-c2, maas, on-chain, ioc, detection-engineering]
+excerpt: >-
-description: "On-chain enumeration of a distributed EtherHiding C2 resolver kit — 24+9 contracts, ~30 operators — and the evidence that DPRK and Iranian state-aligned operators are independently renting the same most-likely-Russian builder.
-Shared supplier, independent customers."
+  DPRK and Iranian operators are independently renting the same most-likely-Russian EtherHiding C2 kit.
+Shared supplier, independent customers.
-toc: true
 ---
 > **TL;DR.** Public reporting describes EtherHiding C2 as a contract here, a contract there.
 It is not.
 On-chain, it is a single **builder kit** — 24 byte-identical and 9 variant resolver contracts on Ethereum mainnet, written to by roughly 30 operator wallets, fronting 52 live panels.
 Two of those operators are state-aligned: **North Korea** (the EtherRAT backdoor) and **Iran** (MuddyWater, deploying the Tsundere botnet).
 Both run the same resolver kit, bound by the same on-chain event-topic anchor and the same bytecode.
 The kit's lineage most likely traces to the **Russian-speaking criminal MaaS ecosystem**.
 This is not a North Korea–Iran partnership.
 It is two government programs shopping at the same criminal store — and the blockchain they chose for resilience has quietly become a permanent ledger of who shopped, when, and for what.
 Detection pack and full assessment: [`etherhiding-etherrat-kit`](https://github.com/yankywilson/etherhiding-etherrat-kit) and [`etherrat-onchain-c2-detection`](https://github.com/yankywilson/etherrat-onchain-c2-detection).

 I want to walk through something the public reporting has documented in pieces but has not connected.
 Each vendor that has touched EtherHiding — Sysdig on EtherRAT, eSentire on the retail intrusion, Kaspersky on Tsundere — has described a single smart contract or a single malware family.
 What you don't see in any one report is the shape of the thing all of them are standing on: one shared resolver kit, used in parallel by a North Korean implant, an Iranian APT, and a couple dozen unattributed crimeware operators, all reading their C2 out of the same family of contracts.